kgpmask/MASK/README.md

 In order to start the server, you will require a credentials.json file - contact your WebDev Team Head for this file, and do NOT share it.
 The only exception to this is the userless flag - it is recommended to use `npm run dev userless` (or `npm run du`) for any page that does not involve a logged-in user.

-Note: Since the college firewall is batshit terrible, you will NOT be able to connect to a remote MongoDB server for user-based testing.
+Note: Since the college firewall is batshit terrible, you will NOT be able to connect to a remote MongoDB server for user-based testing while on campus.
 In this case, you will have to leverage either the planned user file, a local MongoDB server, or a VPN that allows you access.

 ## Guidelines